ucsb-cs148/w25/_lab/lab08.md

   - Suggestion: each team member should initially create a draft of their part in `team/contributions/contrib_Alice.md`, `team/contributions/contrib_Bob.md`, `team/contributions/contrib_Carol.md`, `team/contributions/contrib_Danny.md`...
   - Then: the person asseembling the overall CONTRIBS.md report can copy/paste those separate files into one unified CONTRIBS.md file.
 * Today: Review and discuss the `/graphs/contributors` report for your project repo.
-  - You can find it by clicking "insights" then "contributors".
+  - You can find it by clicking "insights" then "contributors" on Github.

 ## Is the `Contributors` graph accurate?